Intervention 2.2 : Data Analysis & Reflection

 Conclusion

 This experiment shows that while AI visuals perform well in terms of realism, they remain weaker in emotional resonance and brand congruence.
 Consumers broadly accept AI in supporting roles, but resist its use in replacing human figures.
+AI is best positioned as a supportive layer, rather than a replacement for human emotional presence.

-References (Harvard Style)
+References

 Comments